 Since you’re here, I’ll use Humorous Homemaking for my examples.
 By the way, most of what I’ll write applies to small personal businesses, but if you’re thinking of trying to make a little money from any endeavor, these principles will apply.
 In addition, if you want to utilize subscriptions for your business’ growth, then it’s wise for you to take a look at other aspects as well, such as the packaging for subscription boxes.

 - Start small, but dream big.
 If you have been with us since the beginning, you know we only started the site as a response to people who kept telling us we needed to share Stacy’s couponing and homemaking skills with the world.
 It cost me a weekend of website coding and a total of $10.99 to purchase a website domain.
-We already had a cheap hosting account through bluehost because of the other websites I manage, so if we’d bought that it would have been another $6.95 per month.
+We already had a cheap hosting account through bluehost because of the other websites I manage with our WooCommerce dev agency, so if we’d bought that it would have been another $6.95 per month.
 In other words, to start Humorous Homemaking, we invested a weekend and the cost of a moderately-priced restaurant entree.

 - Don’t try to be fancy.
 When we started, Stacy was using an old laptop that I had been issued for grad school (cost $0; part of tuition).
 We were able to borrow a better laptop for a while (cost $0), then we bought a used netbook (cost $150, sold for $150), and now we’re using a nice laptop like a لابتوب هواوي that we saved up and bought refurbished for $450.
 So our total investment in equipment has been $450 over the course of the 2.5 years we’ve been doing this.
 Not bad.
 We could have gone out and bought the nicest thing we could find, financed it and even claimed it as a business expense.
 But why bother?
 Is the end result any better?